varnish/varnish-wiki/source/start/index.rst

 4. `The Varnish Reference Manual`_ - contains hard facts and is useful for looking up specific questions.
 5. :ref:`Relevant Resources <general_resources>` - contains links to resourceful information beyond our website.

-**Last but not the least this little wiki will give you a `hands-on guide` to making your website fly!**
+**Last but not the least this little wiki will give you a Hands-On Guide to making your website fly!**

 :ref:`What do you want to Achieve for your site? <your_varnish_goals>`
 ======================================================================